 At some stage the victim realizes that the person they are with is not the person that they met originally.
 But by this time, its too late to do much about it.
 The victim believes that the manipulator is basically a good person, because that belief has been installed with very strong influence techniques.
 And it tends to override a lot of what is actually going on in reality.
 The victim justifies to themselves (and even to others) the maltreatment they are exposed to, because they believe that this person loves them and they have the idea that they can help the manipulator to change.

-These ideas typically make it very difficult for the victim to detect a sociopath.
+These ideas typically make it very difficult for the victim to recognize the antisocial personality disorder symptoms and detect a sociopath.
 Coming to terms with the fact that the manipulator does not actually love them, that this person does not have emotions like normal people, that the person they are with is actually a cruel and heartless monster, is very difficult for the target.
 It takes months of study and learning to be able to accept that level of deception, lies, fraud and betrayal.

 It is very common that the victim of a sociopath does not recognize how much guilt and fear that is being used against them by the sociopath.

 They become afraid to challenge the sociopath, afraid to ask for what they want and afraid to voice their opinions.
 They often say that they are afraid of what the sociopath may do, but when asked what specifically they think he or she might do, there is no answer.
 The fear becomes so generalized that it is often paralyzing for the target.

 Sociopaths often make their targets feel guilty for a whole range of things, including family, friends, one's personality, hobbies, likes, dislikes, behaviors, habits and even events in the world that have nothing to do with the target!

 They are masters of distortion and will twist the facts and invent connections between things to generally make the victim feel bad and responsible for things even when there is no logic to it.